aalsbr/RickMortyAPI/README.md

 # Project-unit-1

 Hello everyone
-- This repo for my first project in Tuwaiq academy whitch is an website that display RickMorty Characters + Momery Game
+- This repo for my first project in Tuwaiq academy whitch is a website that display RickMorty Characters + Momery Game

 ## Functionalities in the website:
 - Add new characters